mcdomx/monitor/README.rst

   :figwidth: 300
   :alt: Chart

   **Chart**: At each log interval the chart is updated.
-The popup menu can be used to adjust the x-axis time horizon or the time zone that the time is displayed in.
-Additionally, logged items can be toggled for inclusion in the charted values.
+The popup menu can be used to open a new tab with a larger chart and larger time range.
+The range of dates displayed can be adjusted with the slider and the charted objects can be toggled with the drop down menu.

 Logging Tile
 ^^^^^^^^^^^^